jasp-stats/jasp-desktop/Resources/Help/analyses/networkanalysis.md

-# Network Analysis
+Network Analysis
+===

-Network Analysis allows you to analyze the network structure of your variables.
-Load your data of interest into the box `Variables`.
-If you'd like to compare networks for different groups, you can add a grouping variable to `Split by`.
+Network Analysis allows the user to analyze the network structure of variables.
+Load the data of interest into the box `Variables`.
+In order to compare networks for different groups, add a grouping variable in `Split by`.
 In networks, observed variables are referred to as nodes and estimated relations are called edges.

-## Estimators

-This analysis allows you to estimate not one type of network, but multiple.
-Supported networks are:

-- Correlation Networks
-- Partial correlation Networks
-- EBICglasso Networks (Foygel & Drton, 2010; Friedman, Hastie, & Tibshirani, 2008; Friedman, Hastie, & Tibshirani, 2014)
-- Huge: High-dimensional undirected graph estimation (Zhao et a., 2015).
-- Ising Networks (using IsingFit, van Borkulo et al., 2014; or IsingSampler, Epskamp, 2014; Epskamp, Borsboom & Maris, in Press).
-- Adaptive Lasso (Schaeafer & Boulesteix, 2009)
-- Mixed Graphical Models (Haslbeck & Waldorp, 2015).

-An estimator can be selected by clicking on `Estimator`.

-## Assumptions
+### Assumptions

 Assumption vary per network analysis method.
 In general, relations among variables are assumed to be *linear*.